 SUBMISSION OF APPLICATION

 The process includes combining the following documents as a single PDF and emailing them to email@example.com

 1. Personal essay.
 Applicants must write a letter in first person, no more than one page single space, about what they want to get out of the educational experience, and how that fits into their career development, and discuss their ability (background and experience) to carry out the project.

-2. Letter of support from faculty advisor (optional but recommended).
+2. Letter of support from faculty advisor.
 Provide a letter of support from a MUSC faculty member discussing the applicant’s potential and preparedness to undertake the project.

 3. Current CV